-Therefore, it’s interesting to reflect on a trend that’s been popular in branding for the past few years - that of a return to retro logo designs of the 60s and 70s.
+It’s interesting to reflect on a trend that’s been popular in branding for the past few years – that of a return to retro logo designs of the 60s and 70s.

 By going back to previous designs, brands can reconnect with previous customers and establish connections with a whole new generation.

 In this article, we discuss this trend, why brands are so happy to embrace the past and what it means for the future.

 Several instantly recognisable brands have brought back logos from their golden eras over the past few years.

 Back in 2016, the Co-op’s banking arm was at a low.
 It recorded a £1.5 billion black hole in its banking business and its former chair was engulfed in a public scandal.
 So the whole organisation had a rebrand.
 The Co-op dropped its corporate wordmark in favour of a modernised version of its cloverleaf logo, originally seen in 1968.